Settings / Tides

 - Use Fill for Labels: Show labels with solid background.
 This makes them easier to see, but may obscure other details.

-- Track Nearby Tide Stations: (Only SEAiq Pilot) When enabled, this will determine the next and previous tide stations along your route.
+- Track Nearby Tide Stations: (Only SEAiq Pilot) When enabled, the next and previous tide stations along your route are calculated.
 Own-Ship must be following a route.
 To be selected, a station must meet the following conditions:

 - Within the Distance Threshold (see below) from the route.

 - No more than 20NM from Own-Ship along the route.

 - It must have a tide reading no more than 1 hour old.

 - Distance Threshold: (Only SEAiq Pilot) This is the maximum distance a tide station may be from the current route to be automatically selected for Own-Ship.
 The default is 1NM.